I have been asked to comment on the issue of eating our way out of problems or, indeed, eating our way into even more problems.

 This is very much in line with Stephen Porges’ view that it is not the ‘events that matter, but rather our response to events; likely as not, several events.
 To produce change depends on our ability to see what our behaviour is achieving and how we might achieve an unmet need in a different way; just something a little bit different? (a familiar phrase, I hope!).

 When there is a ‘war’ with our own bodies; food becomes a weapon, even the enemy, itself.
 Trauma and loss compromises our system that may be weakened already, say, by stress and current or recent life events.
 We may be pre-disposed to act against our longer term best interests.

 Few people would intend things to work out this way.
 Dieting, for example, might seem like a good safe experiment.
 Yet restricted eating can slow down the body’s metabolic rate without us noticing this.
 After all, the body’s main purpose is to survive and it reacts to food intake to ensure that – even if we put on weight!

 The more that is learned about the biology of appetite and weight regulation, the more complex the picture can become and, consequently, disordered eating can get out of hand.

-In short, whatever the ‘cause’, it is best that your small, safe experiments do not go to the ‘why’.
+Whatever the ‘cause’, it is best that your small, safe experiments do not go to the ‘why’.
 Leave ‘why’ at the door and attend to the how and the what.
-More particularly, who do you need around you to make difficult things more easy to initiative and sustain?
+More particularly, who do you need around you to make difficult things more easy to initiate and sustain?

-This latter focus may help you maintain a watchful eye, without oppression.
-It may give energy given to the ‘just noticing‘ small, safe experiment.
+This latter focus may help you maintain a watchful eye, without self-oppression.
+It may help to direct some energy to the ‘just noticing‘ small, safe experiment.
 The combinations are many and varied.